AmokHuginnsson/replxx/README.md

 ## Let's push this forward!

-Patches should be provided in the respect of linenoise sensibility for small easy to understand code that.
-They must be submitted under the Apache2 license using the supplied Apache2 contributor license agreement.
+Patches should be provided in the respect of linenoise sensibility for small and easy to understand code that and the license restrictions.
+Extensions must be submitted under a BSD license-style.
+A contributor license is required for contributions.